-The Constitutional Right to Openly Carry a Firearm in Virginia
+The Constitutional Right to Openly Carry a Firearm in Brunswick County

 Compared to the counties in some other states, the regulations for firearm sales and use are fairly loose in Brunswick County.
 There is no permit required for the purchase of guns, nor is there a license required before ownership.
 Registration of firearms is unnecessary, excluding the provision in Virginia Statute 18.2.-295 that requires the registry of machine guns with the Department of State Police.

 The rules for carrying firearms are fairly simple as well.
 State law allows the open carry of both long guns and handguns without a license.
-While some cities have barred the open carry of large magazine shotguns and assault rifles, Brunswick County has no such ordinance.
+As an attorney could further explain, while some cities have barred the open carry of large magazine shotguns and assault rifles, Brunswick County has no such ordinance.